BlackusPL/blackuspl.github.io/README.md

 - [ ] Add Playlists for Webamp
 - [x] Add Cookies for languages
 - [ ] Cookies to save wallpaper for website
-- [ ] Translation for all pages
+- [x] Translation for all pages
 - [x] ~~Move main website here~~

 ## Copyright

-You cant copy this website and make your on it.
-If you want, contact with me.
+Dont try copy my website or you will be punished!!!